Game of Death: Critical reception

-This version of the film received a mixed critical reception, holding a 46% Rotten Tomatoes score.
+This version of the film received a mixed critical reception, holding a 38% Rotten Tomatoes score from 13 reviews.
 Criticism of the revised version included the inclusion of scenes that could be considered in bad taste, such as the incorporation of footage of Lee's actual funeral.
 Another scene, often pointed out by critics of the film, involved a shot of Kim looking at himself in the mirror, with an obvious cardboard cut-out of Lee's face pasted onto the mirror's surface.

 Upon its North American release, Cecilia Blanchfield in The Calgary Herald rated it three stars, praising the climactic fight scenes as "Bruce Lee at his best" while criticizing the "abysmal" writing and "clumsily executed" production up until then, calling the film a "poor tribute to a remarkably talented man."

 Bey Logan points out a few logic issues with the 1978 film.
 In order for the henchmen to remain low key, they should be wearing more casual clothes instead of the multicolored tracksuits seen at various parts of the film.
 But as a rationale, this explains why Lee wears the yellow tracksuit.
 Also, during the fight between Lee and Kareem Abdul-Jabbar, the scene near the vase in Logan's opinion appears to look choppy, along with the short fight with Hugh O'Brian.
 In the first half of the English version, during the fight sequences, Lee is seen to be beaten down instead of making short work of the henchmen.

 Game of Death could be considered more accessible to Western audiences than Lee's previous films.
-Compared to other Bruce Lee films like The Big Boss, Fist of Fury and Way of the Dragon, Game of Death has more Western characters and the story structure is more straightforward and less culturally specific to Asia.
+Compared to other Bruce Lee films like The Big Boss, Fist of Fury, and The Way of the Dragon, Game of Death has more Western characters and the story structure is more straightforward and less culturally specific to Asia.

 Game of Death Redux (2019)

-On July 19, 2019, timed with the 46th death anniversary of Bruce Lee, producer Alan Canvan premiered a newly edited version of Lee's Game of Death at the Asian American/Asian Research Institute in New York City, with biographer Matthew Polly joining Canvan in discussing the film and answering audience questions.
+On 19 July 2019, timed with the 46th death anniversary of Bruce Lee, producer Alan Canvan premiered a newly edited version of Lee's Game of Death at the Asian American/Asian Research Institute in New York City, with biographer Matthew Polly joining Canvan in discussing the film and answering audience questions.
 The Redux edit only uses footage shot during the original production, while combining the score composed by John Barry for the 1978 version.
 It also restores dialogues that were missing in the 1978 version of Game of Death.

-The film was released as a special feature in The Criterion Collection's Blu-ray box set of Bruce Lee films, on July 14, 2020.
+The film was released as a special feature (standard definition) in The Criterion Collection's Blu-ray box set of Bruce Lee films on 14 July 2020.